CT Sea Grant Arts Awards 2017 Arts Support to New London Artists Diane Barceló and Ashby Carlisle

-Palamarchuk’s project will be researching and creating a video to tell the amazing story of Madeline Blair, a Connecticut native who stowed away on the Battleship Arizona in 1924 in order to travel to Los Angeles.
-The project builds upon her graduate project with Rebecca Sittler, a professor at California State University Long Beach, “Seafaring Women.”
-The goal is to shed light on women’s role in seafaring history, particularly where women have gone to sea as pirates, stowaways, explorers, or disguised as sailors.
+For her project, Palamarchuk researched and created a video to tell the amazing story of Madeline Blair, a Connecticut native who stowed away on the Battleship Arizona in 1924 in order to travel to Los Angeles.
+The project built upon her graduate project with Rebecca Sittler, a professor at California State University Long Beach, “Seafaring Women.”
+The goal was to shed light on women’s role in seafaring history, particularly where women have gone to sea as pirates, stowaways, explorers, or disguised as sailors.
+The gallery below shows some of the work Palamarchuk created for her project.

 August 25, 2015 Groton, CT–Connecticut Sea Grant at the University of Connecticut Avery Point campus announced today the winner of its 2015 Arts Support Awards Program.
 This annual $1000 competitive award, selected by an external panel of art experts, is awarded to an artist whose work supports the Sea Grant mission of ocean and coastal awareness.
 Tyler McPhee of Brooklyn, New York is the 2015 recipient.
 “Those who have plowed the ocean…” is the title of his project concept, which will be a video installation to be filmed in the maritime environment of Fisher‘s Island, New York, situated between Connecticut and New York.